Scotland beat PNG in T20 World Cup

 PNG slipped to 35-5 before being bowled out for 148 in the final over.

-Defeat ended PNG's hopes of progressing, but Scotland will go through if Oman beat Bangladesh in the 15:00 BST game at the same ground.
+Defeat ended PNG's hopes of progressing, but Scotland - who top Group B - will go through if Oman beat Bangladesh in the 15:00 BST game at the same ground.

-If Bangladesh win, a Scotland victory over Oman on Thursday would take them through as winners of Group B.
+If Bangladesh win, a Scotland victory over Oman on Thursday would take them through as group winners.

+Scotland lost openers Kyle Coetzer and George Munsey to fall to 26-2, before a partnership of 92 between Berrington and Cross gave them a platform to attack.

+Berrington hit six fours and three sixes - one of which went 97m, the longest of the tournament - in making Scotland's first half-century at a T20 World Cup.

 Listen to ball-by-ball commentary of Bangladesh v Oman in the T20 World Cup from 15:00 BST on BBC Radio 5 Live Sports Extra, BBC Sounds and the BBC Sport website and app.